curtp/initiative_tracker/README.md

 !init next [position number] - Set the next character to be up: !init next 3
 ```

+You can also click the right arrow (far left) under the display to move to the next character (see screenshot above)

 **Stop Initative**
 ```
 !init stop - Stops initiative for the channel
 ```
+You can also click the stop button (far right) under the display to stop initiative (see screenshot above)

 **Display Initiative**
 ```